bashrc2/datamatrix/README.md

---resizeheight [pixels]       Height of image after resizing from original --binwidth [pixels]           Width of the binary image used for perimeter detection --raw                         Show the raw decoded text --tests                       Run unit tests
+--resizeheight [pixels]       Height of image after resizing from original --binwidth [pixels]           Width of the binary image used for perimeter detection --raw                         Show the raw decoded text --aperture [ref]              Aperture reference number from ISO 15416 --light [nm]                  Peak light wavelength used in nanometres --angle [90|45]               Angle of illumination in degrees --tests                       Run unit tests
 ```